woodpecker-ci/woodpecker/docs/docs/92-development/01-getting-started.md

   - [Windows](https://stackoverflow.com/a/32127632/8461267)
   - Mac OS: `brew install make`

-### Install Node.js & Yarn
+### Install Node.js & pnpm

 Install [Node.js (>=14)](https://nodejs.org/en/download/) if you want to build Woodpeckers UI or documentation.

-For dependencies installation (node_modules) for the UI and documentation of Woodpecker the package-manager Yarn is used.
-The installation of Yarn is described by [this guide](https://yarnpkg.com/getting-started/install).
+For dependencies installation (node_modules) for the UI and documentation of Woodpecker the package-manager pnpm is used.
+The installation of pnpm is described by [this guide](https://pnpm.io/installation).

 ### Create a `.env` file with your development configuration